Marriage: God’s Design for Bonding, Love, and Lifelong Partnership

 by Raimer Rojas

 From the very beginning of the Bible, before sin entered the world, before laws were given, before nations were formed, God said something that reveals a great deal about His heart and about human design: “It is not good for man to be alone.”
 This is the first time in Scripture that God says something is "not good".
 The problem was not work, responsibility, or difficulty.
 The problem was aloneness.
 That statement alone tells us something profound: human beings were not designed to live life alone.
-They were designed for relationship, for companionship, for partnership, and for deep connection.
+They were designed for relationship, for companionship, for partnership, and for deep connection. → Chronic isolation increases cortisol and activates threat responses in the brain, leading to stress and reduced well-being.

 Marriage, then, was not created mainly as a rule to follow or a contract to sign.
 Marriage was created as a bonding design — a way for two people to walk through life together, not as strangers sharing a house, but as partners sharing a life.